doombubbles/starship-enterprise/LATEST.md

-- Fixed for BTD6 v44
+- Fixed for BTD6 v45
-    - Note: Mod Helper 3.1.23 or higher fixes the ApplyOutlineShader visual error